Skip to the main content

 Duties

-Reflexology is a natural health science.
-It is based on the principle that specific zones and reflex points in the feet, hands and ears correspond to every part, gland and organ in the body.
-Reflexology therapists apply pressure to the feet, hands and ears to affect change in other parts of the body.
-Therapists strive to supplement conventional medicine, not replace it.
+Reflexology is a natural health therapy.
+It is based on the principle that specific zones and reflex points in the feet, hands, and ears correspond to other parts of the body.
+Reflexology therapists apply pressure to these specific zones and points to affect changes in the corresponding parts of the body.
+They strive to supplement conventional medicine, not replace it.

 Reflexology sessions usually take about an hour.
 Clients may sit in a special chair or lay on a massage table fully clothed.
 Only the body part that’s being worked on is exposed.